PavanRangani/docs/docs/prd/task-views/money-movement.md

 ## System Rule
-- Shows all open tasks or sub-tasks having `Money Movement` or `Money Movement - Capital Call` tag.
+- Shows all open tasks or sub-tasks having `Money Movement` or `Money Movement - Wire` or `Money Movement - Journal` or `Money Movement - Check / ACH` tags.
 (Normal or Multi-step)
 - User can see 2 types of reports: `Next Day Money Movement` & `Same Day Money Movement`
-- When subtask doesn’t have a due date but it has `Money Movement` & `Money Movement - Capital Call` tag then also that sub-tasks won’t be shown.
+- When subtask doesn’t have a due date but it has `Money Movement` or `Money Movement - Wire` or `Money Movement - Journal` or `Money Movement - Check / ACH` tags then also that sub-tasks won’t be shown.
 - Suppose when all sub-tasks is marked as done but the parent task is still open then also that task won't be shown.
 - Done sub-tasks won't be shown.